Wildwood, Georgia

-Wildwood is a unincorporated community and census-designated place (CDP) located in the northeastern corner of Dade County, Georgia, United States.
-It was first listed as a CDP in the 2020 census with a population of 382.
+Wildwood is an unincorporated community and census-designated place (CDP) located in the northeastern corner of Dade County, Georgia, United States.
+The 2020 census listed a population of 382.

 Description

 The community is close to the Tennessee state line and the Chattanooga city limits, and is considered part of the Chattanooga metropolitan area.
 It sits in the diagonal valley between Sand Mountain and Lookout Mountain, which runs through all of Dade County and is home to most of its population.
 According to the 2000 Census, the 30757 Zip Code Tabulation Area had a population of 1,923---accounting for approximately 12% of Dade County's population of 16,040.
 The noted Southern humorist George Washington Harris (1814–1869) is buried in the Brock Cemetery in Wildwood, GA.
 Although he was considered one of the seminal writers of Southern humor and greatly influenced the literary works of Mark Twain, William Faulkner, and Flannery O'Connor, his grave was not officially identified and marked with a monument until 2008.
 Across the street from Brock Cemetery in Wildwood is Belvedere Plantation c.
 1835, the oldest of the few remaining antebellum homes in the metro-Chattanooga area.

 The northern terminus of Interstate 59 with Interstate 24 is found in the community.
 Via I-24, downtown Chattanooga is 11 mi northeast, and Nashville, Tennessee is 127 mi northwest.
 Via I-59, Birmingham, Alabama is 138 mi southwest.